 By specifically requesting that guests refrain from using their phones or cameras during the wedding ceremony, you are actually doing them a favor.
 Because the decision has been taken out of their hands, the pressure to pull out their phone is gone, and this enables them to actually be there in person to share this special moment with you, and not end up watching it through the screen of an electronic device.

-I have personally experienced this from the dance competitions and recitals one of my daughters participates in.
+I have personally experienced this from the dance competitions and recitals one of my daughters participated in.
 The competitive events almost always have a professional photographer and videographer, and are very strict that no attendees can capture pictures during performances.
 Recitals have similar rules, though they do allow photography during the dress rehearsal the day before.
 There is a huge difference in the experience of photographing her during the dress rehearsal compared to actually watching her during the performance.
 Of course, as a father, I feel compelled to document these kinds of activities that my kids are participating in, but honestly it's really a relief to be told that I cannot do so sometimes.

 It benefits your photographer (in other words, your photographs!)

 Wanting a clear shot of the bride's processional (and not realizing the problem they are causing) guests will sometimes lean out into the aisle, and/or stick their phone out with their arm (or even a selfie-stick).
 Similar obstructions can occur as guests try to get shots of other things, like the ring exchange, first kiss, or the bride and groom’s recessional.
 These are time-critical moments for which there are no second chances for me to capture, and often there is only one spot from which to get the best shot.
-If I’m in position for the kiss at the end of the ceremony, and suddenly a guest leans out into the aisle, I may be able to quickly shift my position to a less obstructed (but otherwise less than ideal) angle to minimize the adverse effect of this, but in many instances there’s simply no other angle to move to, and sometimes the kiss is so brief that I have no time to move.
+If I’m in position for the kiss at the end of the ceremony, and suddenly a guest leans out into the aisle, I may be able to quickly shift my position to a less obstructed (but also less than ideal) angle to minimize the adverse effect of this, but in many instances there’s simply no other place to move to, and usually the kiss is so brief that I have no time to move.

 In addition, during ceremonies that take place in a courtyard or other non-church venue, guests sometimes will maneuver around the area where the bride and groom are standing, or even end up right behind the couple!
 While in some cases their presence may just be brief, with minimal impact on your photographs, if they happen to be lingering back there during, say, the ring exchange or the first kiss, there’s not much I can do about that… they are going to be prominently visible in these pictures.

-Of course, I don’t believe that any guest would purposely and knowingly obstruct the couple’s hired photographer or otherwise ruin these pictures, but caught up in the moment and seeking a clear angle to shoot from, it’s very easy for a guest to forget or not realize that the professional photographer is behind them or that they have positioned themselves where they will be within the frame of the professional’s shot, and that they’ve substantially degraded, or maybe even ruined an important picture.
+Of course, I don’t believe that any guest would purposely and knowingly obstruct the couple’s hired photographer or otherwise ruin these pictures, but caught up in the moment and seeking a clear angle to shoot from, it’s very easy for a guest to forget or not realize that the professional photographer is shooting behind them or that they have positioned themselves where they will be within the frame of the professional’s shot, and that they’ve substantially degraded, or maybe even ruined an important picture.